Rania Elwani: Education

 She attended and swam for the USA's Southern Methodist University from 1997 to 1999.
 She later obtained a Bachelor of Medicine and Surgery from Misr University for Science and Technology in 2004, and a Master of Obstetrics and Gynaecology from Ain Shams University in 2014.
 She also had a Sports Management Diploma from the International Centre for Sports Studies, Switzerland in September 2009, and a Healthcare and Hospital Management Diploma from the American University in Cairo in 2015.

 Career

 During her studies at Southern Methodist University, she swam for the Mustangs in the 50m and 100m freestyle events.
 Her best times of 22.44 seconds in 1998 and 48.58 seconds in 1999 are the 6th and 5th all-time best records for the Mustangs Swimming team as of January 2025.

 In 2004, she became a member of the International Olympic Committee.
 In 2010, she became a member of the Athlete Committee of the World Anti-Doping Agency (WADA).

-She is a member of the 'Champions for Peace' club, a group of more than 90 famous elite created by Peace and Sport, a Monaco-based international organization placed under the High Patronage of H.S.H Prince Albert II.
+She is a member of the 'Champions for Peace' club, a group of more than 90 elite created by Peace and Sport, a Monaco-based international organization placed under the High Patronage of H.S.H Prince Albert II.
 This group of top level champions, wish to make sport a tool for dialogue and social cohesion.